A Painter Finding His Way with Composition

 He begins to use radiating lines, but he doesn’t unite anything with them….mainly the sheep on the left third…if that were up or down a bit further it would create unity with the sheep’s feet in the front right (according to his red lines).
 There’s also a lot of opportunity to create coincidences to help the flow of the image.

 Unfortunately his GAC is on the right side where the bushes and light meet.
 Not sure if he intended on this being the main subject or having our eyes go here first, but that is what is happening.
 It’s doing that because of simultaneous contrast…the light area is surrounded by darks, so it’s popping out more than the area with the sheep.

 The ellipse is great, but there is a break in his circuit…can you spot it?
 It’s the upper left quadrant where the mountains are.
 The flow of the ellipse could have been enhanced by adjusting the shade or highlights of certain trees in that area.

 The Edge Flicker is pretty good, though I found the sheep on the right edge to be a bit too bright, the upper right corner branch can be removed, and subduing the bright blue triangle in the clouds can help by reducing the attention that it draws.

-Here’s an adjusted painting which enhance the ellipse, control the GAC, fix the dark area in the clouds, and subdued the EF.
+Here’s an adjusted painting which enhanced the ellipse, controlled the GAC, fixed the dark area in the clouds, and subdued the EF.
 I also added aerial perspective because the foreground bush should be darker than the distant trees…this will enhance the overall depth.
-Other items could be better aligned, but this might give you an idea of how small adjustments can improve the affect on the viewer.
+Other items could be better aligned, but this might give you an idea of how small adjustments can improve the effect on the viewer.

 The Original is below.
 Can you see the minor adjustments made?
 There’s only so much I can do in Photoshop, but proper planning and awareness of the techniques found in the Canon of Design will give you full control over your art.